-- The numerator includes births to mothers aged less than 15 years, however the denominator only includes women aged 15 to 19 years.
-This may result in the rate being slightly overstated. - Since 2005, all jurisdictions collect information on Indigenous status of the mother in accordance with the Perinatal National Minimum Data Set (NMDS). - No formal national assessment has been undertaken to determine completeness of the coverage or identification of Indigenous mothers in the National Perinatal Data Collection (NPDC) or to determine variability between states and territories.
-The current data have not been adjusted for under-identification of Indigenous status of the mother.
-Comparisons between states and territories should be interpreted with this caution. - Area of usual residence of the mother is included in the NMDS and data are complete for over 99.9% mothers.
+- The numerator includes births to mothers aged less than 15 years, however, the denominator only includes women aged 15 to 19 years.
+This may result in the rate being slightly overstated. - The National Perinatal Data Collection (NPDC) includes information on the Indigenous status of the mother only.
+Since 2005, all jurisdictions have collected information on Indigenous status of the mother in accordance with the Perinatal National Minimum Data Set (NMDS). - No formal national assessment has been undertaken to determine completeness of the coverage or identification of Indigenous mothers in the NPDC.
+The current data have not been adjusted for under-identification of Indigenous status of the mother and thus jurisdictional comparisons should not be made.